 Tip 2.
 A single ticket to the canal house museums costs €15 – €17,50.
 But with I amsterdam city card you can visit them for free.

-9. Walk around the Jordaan area
+Walk around the Jordaan area

 Here you can witness a relaxed life of Amsterdam residents.
+Join a guided walking food tour of the lively Jordaan district, and explore the best of it in 3 hours.

-10. Visit an authentic Dutch proeflokaal
+Visit an authentic Dutch proeflokaal

-Behind the monument on Dam Square, at Pijlsteeg 31, you’ll find the Wynand Focking tasting room.
+Behind the monument on Dam Square, at Pijlsteeg 31, you’ll find the Wynand Fockink tasting room.
 In around 1679 it started as a liqueur distillery.
 Soon a tasting tavern was added.
 To this day all liqueurs and genevers here are still being made using the same 17th century traditional craft methods.
 Experience it yourself!

 By the way, this building at Pijlsteeg 31 is also a prototype of KLM Delfts blue house number 11.

-11. Visit the Pathé Tuschinski cinema
+Visit the Pathé Tuschinski cinema

-12. Visit the Amsterdam Chinatown
+Visit the Amsterdam Chinatown

 There is a story behind nearly every door here, from ‘t Aepjen cafe (Zeedijk 1), one of the oldest wooden buildings in Amsterdam, to the He Hua temple (Zeedijk 106-118) Buddhist temple.

-14. Visit De 9 Straatjes (The Nine Streets)
+Visit De 9 Straatjes (The Nine Streets)

 De 9 Straatjes, which in Dutch means the nine streets, is an authentic neighbourhood near the most beautiful canals (Herengracht, Keizersgracht, Prinsengracht) in the city centre.
 You’ll definitely enjoy a walk through these picturesque little streets!

-De 9 Straatjes area offers a charming mixture of designer boutiques, art galleries, vintage clothing stores, and places to eat and drink.
-My favourite shop here is Laura Dols, Wolvenstraat 7, a cute vintage shop specializing in fifties clothing.
+My favourite vintage shop here is Laura Dols, Wolvenstraat 7, a cute shop specializing in fifties clothing.
 Unique dresses, hats, shoes, bags, accessories and an extensive collection of ballroom and wedding dresses.

-14. Visit The Amsterdam Public Library (OBA)
+Visit The Amsterdam Public Library (OBA)

 OBA (Oosterdokskade 143) is very popular among the locals and the tourists, especially with children.
 The entrance to the library is free.
 You can stroll in, find a comfortable seat, explore the book collection, or simply enjoy a moment of peace and quiet.

-15. KLM houses walk in Amsterdam
+KLM houses walk in Amsterdam

 There are hunderds of popular walking routes and day itineraries in Amsterdam (we also have a few!).
 But how about a creative one?
 You have probably heard about KLM Delft Blue houses.
 Each of them is a miniature replica of a real Dutch house.
 Curious what they look like in real life?
 Let’s take a walk in Amsterdam and find the KLM houses in the city!